Azure/kubernetes-kms/README.md

 The KMS Plugin for Key Vault project welcomes contributions and suggestions.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+## Roadmap
+You can view the public roadmap for the KMS plugin for Azure KeyVault on the GitHub Project [here](https://github.com/orgs/Azure/projects/440).
+Note that all target dates are aspirational and subject to change.

 ## Release

 Currently, this project releases monthly to patch security vulnerabilities, and bi-monthly for new features.
 We target the **first week** of the month for release.